Ferrisburgh–Vergennes station: Services

 Tri-Valley Transit, the public transit provider for Addison County, provides regional bus service to the park and ride.
 As of 2022, the Burlington LINK Express serves the station twice in each direction each weekday (thrice on Saturdays) on a route between Middlebury and Burlington.

 Vermont Translines provides intercity motorcoach service to the station on its route following U.S. Route 7 between Albany and Burlington.
 Two buses run per day in each direction.
 The route is codeshared with Greyhound and Amtrak Thruway, allowing riders to book longer trips on a single ticket.
 The bus stop was previously assigned Amtrak station code VGN, but now uses code VRN, as does the train station.

 Amtrak's Ethan Allen Express serves Ferrisburgh–Vergennes with one daily round trip.
 The station has one low-level side platform to the northeast of the single track.
 A portable wheelchair lift makes the station accessible.

+Once a year, the excursion railroad company Vermont Railway Systems offers a round-trip from Ferrisburgh-Vergennes to Burlington for the 3rd of July Fireworks Celebration.